Carroll limit of four-dimensional gravity theories in the first order formalism: Introduction

 In this work we proceed in two parts.
 In the first part, we study the Carroll limit of the Einstein-Hilbert (EH) action in the first order formalism and study the field equations at formal level.
 Thence, we consider the four dimensional Mardones-Zanelli (MZ) action \cite{Mardones:1990qc} describing Lovelock-Cartan (LC) gravity, which is just Lovelock's gravity improved with torsional terms.
 LC gravity is also a first order theory.
 In fact, in any spacetime dimension, MZ actions are polynomially local in the fields and their derivatives, locally Lorentz invariant and explicitly metric independent.
 Thence, the Carrol limit of the MZ action and the corresponding field equations are explored at formal level.

 In the case of the UR limit of EH action, we were able to find some novel results.
-First of all, we identify the emergence of a global scale symmetry similar to the accidental scale symmetry of Galilei gravity \cite{Guerrieri:2020vhp}.
-This symmetry imposes a restricted form for the matter action coupled to Carroll gravity, which facilitates the analysis.
+First of all, we identify the emergence of a global scale symmetry similar to the accidental local scale symmetry of Galilei gravity \cite{Guerrieri:2020vhp}.
+By imposing this symmetry to the matter content, a restricted form for the matter action coupled to Carroll gravity arises and facilitates the analysis.
 Hence, we are able to find a quite general solution for the curvatures and torsions in the presence of matter.
 Latter, we find the constraints on the matter content in order to the theory accept Riemannian-like geometries (Vanishing torsions and non-vanishing curvatures).
 The same analysis is performed for Weitzenböck-like manifolds (Vanishing curvatures and non-vanishing torsions).
 We also develop a non-trivial solution where space curvature and time torsion are the only non-trivial field strengths.
 In that particular example, we were able to compute the lapse and proper time as functions of the coordinate time.
-Finally, we confirm the validity of Birkhoff's theorem in the Carroll limit of the EH action.
+Finally, we confirm the validity of Birkhoff's theorem in the torsionless Carroll limit of the EH action.

 The case of the UR limit of MZ action is then considered in the second part of the paper.
 A generalized Carroll action, called here by Carroll-Cartan gravity, is obtained and the corresponding field equations are derived.
 The first property of the Carroll-Cartan gravity we find is that the scale symmetry is not present anymore due to the torsional terms.
 The symmetry, however, can be restored if we extend it to include extra transformations for the torsional coupling parameters.
 The matter action is assumed to be of the same form of the Carroll case.
-In vacuum, Birkhoff's theorem is shown to be valid again.
+In torsionless vacuum, Birkhoff's theorem is shown to be valid again.
 In the presence of matter, a quite general solution is obtained as a generalization of the general solution obtained for the Carroll case.
-Finally, we show that Riemannian-like and Weitzenböck-like spacetimes are acceptable in Carroll-Cartan gravity.
+Finally, we show that Riemannian-like and Weitzenböck-like spacetimes are also acceptable in Carroll-Cartan gravity.